13 April 2026

 Co-Founder & COO, Influee

-Here's how to fix that.
-This guide walks you through how to measure influencer marketing ROI — from setting up tracking before your campaign starts, to choosing the right metrics during, to reporting results that actually get you budget for the next one.
-No full martech stack required.
-Just UTM links, promo codes, and a clear framework.
+This guide walks you through how to measure influencer marketing ROI: setting up tracking before your campaign starts, choosing the right metrics during, and reporting results that actually get you budget for the next one.

 1. Attribution across platforms

-A creator posts on Instagram.
+An influencer posts on Instagram.
 Someone watches the Story, Googles your brand two days later, and buys through your website.
-That sale doesn't show up in the creator's UTM data.
-Multi-touch attribution is messy — but it doesn't have to be a black box.
-The fix: use UTM links and unique promo codes for every creator.
-Promo codes capture conversions that UTM links miss, because the customer doesn't need to click a specific link.
-Between the two, you'll catch most of the direct revenue.
+That sale doesn't show up in the influencer's analytics.
+Multi-touch attribution is messy, but it doesn't have to be a black box.

 3. Brand awareness doesn't convert directly

-ROI is goal-dependent.
-A campaign optimized for awareness and a campaign optimized for conversions produce completely different data — and "success" looks different for each.
+Before you pick metrics, pick a goal.
+A campaign optimized for awareness and a campaign optimized for conversions produce completely different data, and what counts as "success" depends entirely on which one you chose.

-For brands working with nano and micro creators, conversion and content goals are where ROI is clearest and fastest to prove.
+For brands working with micro influencers and nano influencers, conversion and content goals are where ROI is clearest and fastest to prove.
 You get more content volume per dollar and more data points to optimize from.
-Start there if you need to justify the channel internally.

 Three tools every brand needs, regardless of stack: